SantFdez/dev-picoyplaca-javascript/README.md

 This project has two ways of use it: as an API, or as a Full-Stack project.
 You will be guided through both forms in the sections bellow.

+This project is deployed at Heroku platform, you will find it [here](https://dev-picoyplaca-javascript.herokuapp.com/)

 ## Understanding data